Sandwiched singularities and nearly Lefschetz fibrations: Spinal open books and nearly Lefschetz fibrations

 Then the contact structure $\xi$ is supported by the spinal open book induced on the boundary $\d W=Y$ by the nearly Lefschetz fibration of Theorem~\ref{thm:smooth-nearlyLefschetz} constructed from the picture deformation $C^t$.
 The same is true for any nearly Lefschetz fibration $W_{(\Gamma, p)}$ corresponding to a DJVS arrangement $(\Gamma,p)$, provided that $(\Gamma,p)$ is compatible with $(C,w)$.

 \end{theorem}

 To prove Theorem~\ref{OB-compatible}, we identify the binding components of the spinal open book induced by the Lefschetz fibration as a union of fibers of the plumbing structure of the link $Y$.
-Theorem~\ref{OB-compatible} follows from Lemma~\ref{binding-from-fibration} and Lemma~\ref{binding-from-function}, together with the fact that the isotopy class of a spinal open book on a rational homology sphere is uniquely determined by its binding (Lemma~\ref{OBisotopy}).
+Theorem~\ref{OB-compatible} follows from Lemma~\ref{binding-from-fibration} and Lemma~\ref{binding-from-function}, together with the fact that the isotopy class of a spinal open book {with multilink binding} on a rational homology sphere is uniquely determined by its {multilink} binding (Lemma~\ref{OBisotopy}).